Have you checked out the latest prices at the grocery store and the pump?

 Another way to invest in stocks is to buy the S&P 500 index as a fund or ETF for inflation protection and diversification.
 If you choose to purchase stocks individually or as a sector, you may want to avoid utilities, consumer discretionary stocks, or companies with debt-laden balance sheets, like United Rentals.

-Many are suggesting that higher inflation is on the horizon over the next few years.
-That may be as we haven’t had meaningful inflation since 1991.
+Many suggest that we will have higher inflation over the next few years.
 Higher inflation, so long as we don’t have stagflation or hyperinflation, is manageable.
-There are several investments that are attractive as inflation hedges for protection.
+Several investments are attractive as inflation hedges for protection.

 With a passion for investing and personal finance, I began The Cents of Money to help and teach others.
 My experience as an equity analyst, professor, and mom provide me with unique insights about money and wealth creation and a desire to share with you.